roshnijk/record-matching-system/README.md

 * Add a feedback loop to refine matching over time

 ---
 ## AI Usage

-I used AI tools mainly for brainstorming and structuring parts of the solution, especially around feature ideas and code organization.
+I used AI tools mainly to speed up initial development, especially for structuring the pipeline and brainstorming possible features for matching.

-All key decisions — including feature selection, scoring logic, and trade-offs — were reviewed and adjusted based on my understanding of the data.

----

-## Time Spent

-Approximately 4 hours
+However, I found that some of the generated code did not handle real-world data issues well.
+For example, there were datatype inconsistencies when combining date and time fields, and assumptions about column names did not always match the actual data.
+I had to debug and correct these parts manually.

+I also adjusted the matching logic and thresholds based on observed outputs rather than relying on default suggestions.

+Overall, AI helped accelerate the starting point, but significant refinement was needed to make the solution work reliably on the given dataset.